-If you’re wondering “Where do you lose weight first?” it’s probably because there’s a part of your body you want to change fast.
+If you’re wondering “Where do you lose weight first?” you’re probably looking to slim down a specific part of your body.

 That is, if you know how to eat and exercise properly, you will lose fat each and every day.
 That said, there aren’t clearly defined stages of fat loss that allow you to forecast exactly where you’ll lose fat first.

-There’s also no way to influence where you lose fat from first, either.
+You can’t influence where you lose fat first, either.

 Where Do Women Lose Weight First?